Why the Amex Gold is worth the $250 annual fee

 The Amex EveryDay Credit Card: Best no-fee alternative for earning Amex Membership Rewards

-The Amex EveryDay Credit Card comes with no annual fee and lets users earn points in the American Express Membership Rewards program.
-New cardholders can earn 10,000 points after spending $1,000 on purchases within three months of account opening.
-From there, they can earn 2X points on up to $6,000 in spending at U.S. supermarkets each year (then 1X points), 2X points on prepaid rental cars booked through American Express Travel and 1X points on all other purchases.
+In terms of ongoing rewards, cardholders earn 2X points on up to $6,000 in spending at U.S. supermarkets each year (then 1X points), 2X points on prepaid rental cars booked through American Express Travel and 1X points on all other purchases.
 Plus, cardholders can receive a 20 percent boost in rewards if they use their card for 20 or more purchases within a billing cycle.

 Blue Cash Preferred Card from American Express: Best lower-fee alternative for grocery rewards

-With the Blue Cash Preferred, new customers will receive a welcome offer of $350 after spending $3,000 within six months of account opening.
-Cardholders also earn 6 percent back on up to $6,000 in spending at U.S. supermarkets each year (then 1 percent back), 6 percent back on select U.S. streaming subscriptions, 3 percent back at U.S. gas stations, 3 percent back on transit and 1 percent back on other purchases.
+With the Blue Cash Preferred, new cardholders will receive a $250 statement credit after spending $3,000 within six months of account opening.
+Cardholders also earn 6 percent back on up to $6,000 in spending at U.S. supermarkets each year (then 1 percent); 6 percent back on select U.S. streaming subscriptions; 3 percent back at U.S. gas stations and on transit; and 1 percent back on all other purchases.

 Capital One Savor Cash Rewards Credit Card: Best lower-fee alternative for dining rewards

-Consumers should consider the Capital One Savor Cash Rewards Credit Card if they want to boost their rewards on dining.
-This card comes with a $95 annual fee and $300 in bonus cash for those who spend $3,000 within three months of account opening.
+Consumers should consider the Capital One Savor Cash Rewards Credit Card* if they want to boost their rewards on dining.
+This card requires a $95 annual fee, yet new cardholders can earn $300 in bonus cash after spending $3,000 within three months of account opening.

 The bottom line